-X.4 MHD-HIE Overview
+X.4 MHDS Overview

-Note this section is adapted from the IHE Whitepaper Health Information Exchange: Enabling Document Sharing Using IHE Profiles.
-The adaption is to the specifics of the MHD-HIE profile.
+This section is adapted from the IHE Whitepaper Health Information Exchange: Enabling Document Sharing Using IHE Profiles.
+The adaption is to the specifics of the MHDS profile.

 The Integrating the Healthcare Enterprise (IHE) standards profiling organization has developed a collection of profiles which can be leveraged for use by healthcare communities for the purposes of document sharing.
 One of the most significant applications of healthcare information technology is the exchange of health information among disparate clinical information systems and otherwise unaffiliated care providers.
 Across the world, various communities have developed or are developing methods for exchanging health information among healthcare providers, patients, and other authorized parties.

-The purpose of the MHD-HIE profile is to provide the background on the intended use the specified profiles to be used by communities for exchanging health information.
-The collection of profiles includes support for patient identification, health document location and retrieval, provider directories, and the protection of privacy and security.
-This profile will show how various profiles work together to provide a standards based, interoperable approach to community health information sharing.
+MHDS Profile specifies how a collection of IHE profiles can be used by communities for exchanging health information.
+These IHE profiles include support for patient identification, health document location and retrieval, provider directories, and the protection of privacy and security.
+MHDS shows how various profiles work together to provide a standards-based, interoperable approach to community health information sharing.

 Effective health information exchange involves a diverse set of activities and a broad set of challenges, whether that exchange takes place among affiliated or unaffiliated care providers.
 The IT Infrastructure (ITI) domain of IHE has addressed many of these challenges by defining a series of integration profiles to address specific aspects of exchanging healthcare information.
 Each integration profiles addresses part of the broad set of challenges involved in health information exchange.
 The profiles, however, do not attempt to address governance and policy choices that significantly affect how the profile is adapted in any particular community.
 IHE cannot address all such governance and policy issues but will provide some guidance on where governance and policy issues are applicable and offer some common approaches.